PierfrancescoSoffritti/android-youtube-player/README.md

 ### Show video title
 `PlayerUIController` exposes a method called `setVideoTitle(String videoTitle)`.

-If you want to use this method you need to find the title of the video.
-The recommended approach is to use the [YouTube Data API](https://developers.google.com/youtube/v3/docs/)  to fetch the video title from the video id.
+Unfortunately the library doesn't know the title of the videos it plays.
+Therefore, if you want to use this method to set the real title of the video, you need to find it first.
+The best way to do that is by using the [YouTube Data API](https://developers.google.com/youtube/v3/docs/)  to fetch the video title from the video id.

 You can see an example in the method `setVideoTitle(PlayerUIController playerUIController, String videoId)` from the [sample app](./core-sample-app/src/main/java/com/pierfrancescosoffritti/aytplayersample/examples/basicExample/BasicExampleActivity.java#L177).

 ### Live videos
 If you want to play live videos you must setup the UI accordingly, by calling this method